Carbon-Config-Project/CarbonConfigLib/README.md

 The register function, unless differently specified, automatically loads the config.

 A simple example can be found [Here](src/test/java/carbonconfiglib/SimpleTest.java)
-A more extensive example/explanation list can be found [Here](EXAMPLES.md)    H
+A more extensive example/explanation list can be found [Here](EXAMPLES.md)

 ## Features